arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 applications.
 It is expected that this protocol will have additional uses beyond domain name registration.

-Spelling is not necessarily uniform.
+As an example, the problem being considered is that spelling is not necessarily uniform.
 For example, an è and an e may be regarded as equivalent in some languages, and as different in others.

 Some registries plan to support this explicitly, with groups of variant domains that can only be registered by the same registrant.
+Having the same registrant is most commonly considered essential for equivalence, since if the domains are intended to be equivalent then the responsibility of maintaining that equivalence must be present.
+This is a specific example of the more general "Same Entity Principle", which in this specification is defined to mean that a variant group MUST be created, managed, and deleted by the same entity.
+From a registry perspective the same entity would be registrar; from the registrar's perspective the same entity would be the registrant.

-This document does not define a variant or a group of variants.
+This document does not define a variant or a group of variants, i.e., this document does define what makes the domains in the variant group equivalent.
 A registry policy MUST exist that specifies both that a registry supports variant groups and that defines what domains are eligible to be a member of a variant group.
 This policy MUST be agreed between a registry and a